9p4/jellyfin-plugin-sso/README.md

 ## Limitations

+Logging in with an SSO account that has the same username as an existing Jellyfin account will override the permissions for the user.
+Use caution when overriding the administrator account!

 ~~There is no GUI to sign in.
 You have to make it yourself!
 The buttons should redirect to something like this: [https://myjellyfin.example.com/sso/SAML/start/clientid](https://myjellyfin.example.com/sso/SAML/start/clientid) replacing `clientid` with the provider client ID and `SAML` with the auth scheme (either `SAML` or `OID`).~~

 ~~Furthermore, there is no functional admin page (yet).
 PRs for this are welcome.
 In the meantime, you have to interact with the API to add or remove configurations.~~ Added by [strazto](https://github.com/strazto) in PR [#18](https://github.com/9p4/jellyfin-plugin-sso/pull/18) and [#27](https://github.com/9p4/jellyfin-plugin-sso/pull/27).